 The challenges of motherhood can cause us to want to numb out and escape our lives, even if just for a few minutes.
 We seek solace in carbs, social media is our savior, and Real Housewives is our therapy.

 We expect these things to make us feel better, but instead they perpetuate our misery and cripple us spiritually, emotionally, and physically.
 They keep us in bondage and never satisfy, leaving guilt and shame in their wake.
+We are running to the wrong things.
+In those hard moments, when we want to escape, God calls us to seek refuge in him.

 You are worth forgiving.
 It’s time we believe it and start living in the freedom of that promise.
 Check out our Mom Superpower quiz and discover more about your unique strengths and gifts as a mom!